stabix/stabix/doc/preCPFE_gui.rst

 Scratch test
 --------------

-CPFE simulation of scratch test in a single crystal or close to a grain boundaries is implemented into this GUI.
+CPFE simulation of scratch test in a single crystal or close to a grain boundary is implemented into this GUI.
 Scratch length and scratch direction have to be set by the user.

 .. figure:: ./_pictures/GUIs/preCPFE_GUI_scratch.png